VivekPa/BinomialOptModel/README.md

 I indend to improve this volatility model by implementing new research.

 ## Overview of Binomial Option Pricing Model
 Now let me explain the theory behind the model.
 Essentially, the idea behind using the binomial model to price an option is to replicate the option using a combination of stocks and bonds and the value of the portfolio is equivilant to the price of the option.
 To understand this further, we need to explain a few terms.
-A more detailed version of the theory will be on ReadTheDocs.

 ### No Abritrage Condition